yeah/uberspacify/README.md

 # Uberspacify

-Uberspacify helps you deploy a Ruby on Rails app on Uberspace, a popular German shared hosting provider.
+Uberspacify helps you deploy a Ruby on Rails app on Uberspace, a popular shared hosting provider.

 All the magic is built into a couple nice Capistrano scripts.
 Uberspacify will create an environment for your app, install Passenger, run it in standalone mode, monitor it using Daemontools, and configure Apache to reverse-proxy to it.
 Uberspacify will also find out your Uberspace MySQL password and create databases as well as a `database.yml`